ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 So, in this case, the multi-chassis router is the Composite Attester, each router is an Attester and the main router is the Lead Attester.

-{{composite}} depicts the conceptual data flow for a Composite Attester.
+{{composite}} depicts the conceptual data flow for a Composite Device.

 ~~~~
                    .-----------------------------.